tubemogul/puppet-maxscale/README.markdown

 Keyserver to use to retrieve your repository key.

-For more informations on secure apt repository, see: https://help.ubuntu.com/community/SecureApt
+For more information on secure apt repository, see: https://help.ubuntu.com/community/SecureApt

 Default: `hkp://keyserver.ubuntu.com:80`

 ##### `package_name`

-Name of the package to use to install maxscale.
+Name of the package to use to install Maxscale.

 Default: `maxscale`